Also by Pauline Connolly:

 (Particularly, if therapist long term commitment and auxiliary support are not

 feasible; ibid).
-Thus, general restrictions/cautions,
+Thus, general restrictions/cautions, are especially pertinent

-are especially pertinent to therapists lacking adequate training and/or
+to therapists lacking adequate training and/or experience with such client

 Notwithstanding,